Lickhill/E-Commerce_Code_With_Antonio/README.md

 ```
 NEXT_PUBLIC_API_URL=""      //[inside the quotes you'll need to paste the api key which you will get in the setting page of admin]
 ```

+The billboard of the homepage in store is hard coded.
+You'll find the file for that in store/app/(routes)/page.tsx Copy the billboard id from admin and paste the string in place of the already existing sring in the billboard variable